This is the Alpha version of a future speech of mine. {text} - Is the Topic that I'm going to write more about in the Beta Version Same with - text -

 {Closing}

 A single drop of water has no power.
 But over time, drops carve canyons.
 That’s the power of atomic habits.
 You don’t need to be perfect—you just need to be consistent.
 And if a recovering snooze-button addict like me can do it… so can you.
-You can't decide our future, we can decide our habits and our habits decide our future.
+We can't decide our future, we can decide our habits and our habits decide our future.

 -------------------